pluteski/speech-to-text/blog/content/thinkific_blog1.md

 Source: https://github.com/pluteski/first2017mp/raw/master/images/stage2_fleur_de_lis.png

 Figure 1.
 Fleur-de-lis search pattern used by an algorithm that I developed.
 Not only does it illustrate a key step, it is also an interesting visualization.

-## Publish your work
-Publishing a code project is a great way to introduce yourself to an interviewer and provide them with ample talking points for various styles of interview questions.
-Doing this makes the interviewers job easier by giving them context on what you already know, and providing talking points for interview questions.
-This can be helpful for many types of interview questions, including behavioral questions, situational questions, coding questions, and system design questions.

-As an example, take this a python repo I published on github during my stint as a mentor for a robotics team.
-I use the readme to explain the project in a high level manner that also allows a developer to quickly test the code.
-I use the repo wiki to elaborate further.

-The wiki is a great place to provide visuals that allow readers to quickly get a sense of what your project does.
-Figure 1 and Figure 2 are two of the most visually appealing visualizations that give the reader an idea at a glance of what is being done and how, and draw the reader in to learn more.

 Source : https://github.com/pluteski/first2017mp/raw/master/images/stage3_paths_ne.png